 An asset-based home loan is one that uses your assets as collateral rather than income.
 These loans might be appropriate for retirees with a small, fixed income but a lot of assets.
 They also can be a good option for investors and self-employed borrowers with assets on-hand.

-With stated income loans, you borrow money against your assets.
+With stated income mortgage loans, you borrow money against your assets.
 The amount that you are allowed for your loan, called the borrowing base, is set based on a percentage of your assets’ value.
 An asset qualification loan allows you to use 70% of what you have in retirement and investment accounts and 100% of liquid assets, such as the value of your bank accounts.

 To determine your qualifying amount, it is necessary to determine the maximum monthly loan payment.
 For instance, you could have $600,000 in liquid assets and a total monthly loan payment of $10,000.
 As you have 60 months’ worth of assets, you would be able to qualify according to the ability to repay requirements.